-Most security concerns are taken care of by the WCM, but there are a few areas where you need to be mindful of how you install the WCM in your connected product, to avoid opening up any security vulnerabilities:
+Most security concerns are taken care of by the CA, but there are a few areas where you need to be mindful of how you install the CA in your connected product, to avoid opening up any security vulnerabilities:

 - On Linux, the keystore must be readable by root, not readable by any other users.
 You can also implement your own library to access the device keystore so that the device id and secret need not be written to the file system at all.